Bing! A text message came through on my phone. “Dude, is this a good deal?”

 He obviously needed an optic.
 Fortunately, he had a spare Bushnell 3x-9x hunting scope kicking around, so he wanted to install that on the rifle.
 He was starting to consider hunting with the rifle, so he was pretty enthusiastic about the scope idea.
 We looked at mounting options – he was on a very tight budget – and finally decided on the Nikon two-piece scope rings.
 He was looking at one-piece bases, but we discerned that the two-piece ring system would offer us more flexibility in mounting the Bushnell, and any other scopes he might want to run in the future.

 He ordered the rings next paycheck, and I mounted it all up for him one evening after work.
 Easy upgrade, made easier by the M4’s flattop railed upper receiver.

 Yeah, the glossy Bushnell was kinda big and looked a little out of sorts on the businesslike AR, but it fulfilled his needs and met his budget.
 Winning.

-Winning, that is, until he found a kid selling an AR-oriented el cheapo Chinese fixed 4x scope with an illuminated reticle for $40.
+Winning, that is, until he found a kid selling an AR-oriented el cheapo Chinese fixed 4x scope with an illuminated reticle.
 The tacti-cool 4x went on as quickly as the Bushnell could come off, and my buddy admitted he thought it looked cooler…and the glowing reticle helped his failing eyes.
 He was tickled pink, so to each his own.
-Back to the range.